jcs-elpa/turbo-log/README.md

 value is `╘[TL] variable-name: `.
 You can customize this behaviour, see [turbo-log#customization](https://github.com/jcs-elpa/turbo-log#customization).

+The second `%s` is the actual variable name to print out the variable value.

 ## Customization

 Here is a list of variables for you to customize to alter the behaviour of